mikeuf/sorting-algorithms-asp/README.md

 # Sorting Algorithms with ASP.NET Core MVC
-This is a web app that allows you to enter a set of numbers and choose from several different sorting algorithms to view the results.
+This is a live web app that allows you to enter a set of numbers and choose from several different sorting algorithms to view the results.

 ## Table of Contents
 **[How to Run this Program](#how-to-run-this-program)**